More about Caroline

 "I am a Communications and Information Management Intern at the Food and Agriculture Organization at the United Nations in Rome, Italy.
-Previous to that, before my graduation I was a Food Security Analyst at the United Nations World Food Programme in Colombo, Sri Lanka.
+Previous to that, I was a Food Security Analyst at the United Nations World Food Programme in Colombo, Sri Lanka.

 "An average day is normally spent in the office, where I have meetings, do research on relevant content for the Pastoralist Knowledge Hub website as well as research on relevant topics to support upcoming events advocating for pastoralists."

 How my degree helped me get where I am today and advice to future students